npaulus/nws-wx-alerts/README.markdown

 NWS Weather Alerts
 ==================

 This is a simple java web application that will check for weather alerts by the US National Weather Service based on a user's location.
-Recently, I added the Google Maps V3 API to plot the user's location and draw the polygons for alerts impacting them.
-Please see the Roadmap for more details on future enhancements.
+It will plot the user's location on a google map as well as draw any polygons impacting the user's county.
+The polygon's are color coded similar to the National Weather Service color scheme (Red = Tornado, Severe Thunderstorm = Yellow, Flash Flood = Green) Please see the Roadmap for more details on future enhancements.
+Additionally, the current radar is now overlayed on the google map as well.
+The page is optimized for mobile or a larger screen.

 The goal is to provide a way to easily pull weather alert information while traveling using a mobile device such as an iPhone.
 Using the GeoLocation API, the user's GPS coordinates are used to determine the appropriate URL to retrieve weather alerts for the specific location.
 AJAX is used to send/receive information to make the process easy for the user.